ipfabric/docs/docs/Getting_Started/Overview/How_Discovery_Works/troubleshooting_discovery.md

 ![](troubleshooting/2953740355.png)

 Configuration Management is a separate process from discovery.
-First a device must be discover in a Snapshot and placed in the *Management > Discovery History* table.
+First a device must be discover in a Snapshot and placed in the _Management > Discovery History_ table.
 Once in this table then next time IP Fabric is scheduled to pull configs it should be populated in the list.

-Example:
+!!! example

-- *Settings > Advanced > Snapshots* is set to periodically create snapshots every day at 6AM
+    - _Settings > Advanced > Snapshots_ is set to periodically create
+      snapshots every day at 6AM

-- *Settings > Advanced > Configuration Management* is set to periodically create snapshots every day at 11PM
+    - _Settings > Advanced > Configuration Management_ is set to
+      periodically create snapshots every day at 11PM

     - New device will be found at 6AM but since the config mgmt is scheduled for 11PM you will need to wait until the next day to ensure it was pulled.

 Other troubleshooting tips:

-- Please ensure that in *Settings > Authentication* you have enabled the correct usernames to `Use for configuration management`, if no usernames have this enabled then configs will not be backed up.
+- Please ensure that in _Settings > Authentication_ you have enabled
+  the correct usernames to `Use for configuration management`, if no usernames have this enabled then configs will not be backed up.